lukasheiling/vocabtrainer/doc/userstory.md

-# Userstorys
+# Userstory1

-* The trainee can add new vocab pairs.
+## Actor

-* The trainee wants to learn english and german words.
+* trainee

-* The vocabs are stored in a database.
+## Input
+* vocab pairs

+## Desciption
-* The trainee can choose if he wants to guess the german or the english version of the vocabs.
+* The trainee should be asked if he wants to add new vocab pairs.

+## Output
+* There will be a message to the trainee if the vocab pair was added succesfully.

+## Error
+* There should be an Error if the vocab pair already exists.